floriandeboissieu/simplestac/README.md

   - convert to geodataframe (with stac-geoparquet),
   - apply a function to each item or on a rolling window

-The following converts the ItemCollection into a geodataframe:
+After executing previous code, the following converts the ItemCollection into a geodataframe and plots its bouding box over the geometry of a region of interest :
 ```python
 import geopandas as gpd